la-ots/pelican/docs/form-controls/form-section-header.md

 - Separate form sections into different [Content Containers](/components/boxes/#content-container).
 - Use the form section to introduce and name each form section.
 - Put the form section header and its related form fields into the same `.content-container`.
-- Put `role="group"` onto the container which holds the form section.
 - Be sure to consult [Typography and Headings](/foundation/typography/#headings) to ensure you’re using the appropriate heading level.
 - Remove the `role="presentation"` from the `<h2>` markup when you paste it into your project.